Looking For Ways To Stop Spending Money And Begin Saving?

 14. Fancy Coffee

-Coffee is a must in my household but going to the fancy expensive coffee houses isn’t.
+Coffee is a must in my household but going to an expensive coffee house isn’t.
 Instead, I buy coffee beans in bulk and brew a piping hot cup of coffee at home.

 While it might not seem like a lot when forking over $3.50 for your fancy coffee, trust me it is.